Operating Licence

 The ELWC responds to dam levels to determine the value of water.

 The ELWC method adapts to changes in dam storage levels so we can make sure we're making the right investment at the right time.
-Each year, we report to the government on how we conserve water in our Water Conservation Report.
-This report outlines our plan for the next 5 years and how we used the ELWC to target our projects.
+Each year, we report to the government on how we conserve water in our water conservation report.
+This report outlines our plan for the next 5 years, and how we used the ELWC to target our projects.
 It also reports on costs and water savings from our program across the year.

 Learn more about the ELWC from: